-Think you’ve got what it takes to become a thought leader in your industry?
-Want to expand your following of supporters who believe in your business and ascribe to your industry know-how?
+Do you have what it takes to become a thought leader in your industry?
+Want to expand your following of supporters who believe in your business and subscribe to your industry know-how?
 Looking to put together a thought leadership strategy?

-Before you jump from a successful business owner to a famous industry leader, you have a lot of work to do.
-You need to build a strong foundation of followers to share your well-crafted content with to build your credibility in the industry.
+Before you jump from being a successful business owner to becoming a well-known industry leader, you have a lot of work to do.
+You need to build a strong foundation of followers to share your well-crafted content and establish your credibility in the industry.